-The methodology to elaborate the Risk Map forces the evaluators to assess the Risks before and after considering the mitigating controls and action plans established for each case.
-The Risk Management Procedure states which action has to be done (Eliminate, Mitigate, Transfer, Pursue or Assume), and also an action plan will be defined.
+The methodology to elaborate the Risk Map forces the evaluators to assess risks before and after considering the mitigating controls and action plans established for each case.
+The Risk Management Procedure states which action has to be done (Eliminate, Mitigate, Transfer, Assume and/or Pursue), and also an action plan will be defined.

-See below the main existing controls for the Risks identified in the E.3 section:
+The following are the main existing controls for each of the risks identified in section E.3 above: